 - IR where each variable has only one definition in the program text - This is a single static definition, but that definition can be in a loop, function, or other code that is executed dynamically many times - Makes many analyses (and related optimizations) more efficient - Separates values from memory storage locations - Complementary to CFG/DFG better for some things, but cannot do everything

 SSA in Basic Blocks

-Idea: for each original variable x, create a new variable x_n at the nth definition of the original x.
-Subsequent uses of x use x_n until the next definition point.
+Idea: for each original variable $v_n$ create a new variable $v_n$ at the $n^{th}$ definition of the original $v_n$ .
+Subsequent uses of v use $v_n$ until the next definition point.